nref/blog/content/A Design is a Mold for Code.md

 There are a few reasons for this:

 - A codebase maybe too large to fit into a dev's head.
-Examples: `gcc` and `clang`.
+The codebases for Chrome and Firefox are huge.
 Like the limited context window of ChatGPT, a human has limited working memory and forgets.
 Though with time and repetition, knowledge transitions to long-term memory.
 - It's hard to infer high-level concepts from low-level details.
 For example, decompiling assembly back to C.
 - Design and code have a many-to-many relationship.
 	- There can be many implementations that satisfy a design.